compnerd/swift-build/README.md

 ### Stable builds
 The latest stable build can be acuqired from the [releases](https://github.com/compnerd/swift-build/releases) page.
 ### Dev builds
-The `utilities/swift-build.py` script allows dopwnloading of the latest build artifacts.
+The `utilities/swift-build.py` script allows downloading of the latest build artifacts.
 The script requires the `azure-devops` and `tabulate` python packages.
-This can be installed with pip:
+These can be installed with `pip`:
 ```
 python3 -m pip install tabulate azure-devops
 ```